brohrer/academic_advisory/author_q_and_a.md

 The questions industry data scientists get most often from academia are

+* What does a data scientist in your company do?
 * What skills do our students need to be successful in your industry?
-* What subjects are critical?
-Which are optional?
 * How can our academic program best partner with your company to fill your staffing needs and employ our students?

 **How will this guidance document be used?**